EvitaKnits/hitch-hound/README.md

 - h.
 I changed the Bootstrap column settings to increase their sizes on the medium screens.
 - i.
 I added a class to the appropriate container and added 30px of padding at the bottom of the chart regardless of screen size.

+#### Bug Twenty

+#### Issue
+It is currently possible to register for an account and use the same email address as an existing user.

+#### Solution
+I changed my user model to make sure that email addresses must be unique.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.